-|Let's jump back a bit in time to June 20, 1958 when a Navy Commander, David S. Butler Sr. fell in love with "The Witch" and bought her.
-He had two teenage sons, David Jr. and William Bryan.
-What a way to spend time with the family, sailing Witchcraft on the Chesapeake.
+Going back in time.......to June 20th of 1958, a Navy Commander, David S. Butler Sr. purchased the Witchcraft.
+He had two teenage sons, Dave and Bryan.
+They enjoyed sailing Witchcraft on the Chesapeake.
 The brothers remember the two years of ownership as some of the best times of their lives.
-Witchcraft had thrown a spell on them during those two summers on board.|
+The Butler family sold the Witchcraft June of 1960 when David Sr. was transferred to Florida.

 Leaping forward to 2007, Dave, a successful entrepreneur, asked a friend John Dodd to do some research and see if he could locate the plans for The Witchcraft II.
 Dave wanted to have two models built, one for himself and one for his brother as a reminder of the good times they spent on board.
 After a search on the internet, he found Paul Itzel and the "Witchcraft".
 Paul had dropped the II off the name after rebuilding her and John thought it was the sister ship of the Witchcraft II.
 Once Paul explained to John that this was indeed the original "Witchcraft II" and told him the story of his rebuilding her, John contacted David and informed him not only could he build a model but he could go walk on the real thing.